 %% Door B: Invited Member Flow

-- Door B (Invited Member): Creates a lightweight identity.
+- Door B (Invited Member): Creates lightweight identity only.
 No billing, no personal infrastructure.
-They "live" inside the Inviter's account.

 3. Authentication & Session Strategy¶